Skip to content

 • Keep sensitive data safe online: COPPA compliance is a necessary tool to prevent unauthorized tracking, profiling, and potential privacy violations and exploitation of the personal information of children in the U.S.

-• Avoid legal and financial risks: Noncompliance with COPPA can result in significant civil penalties up to USD 53,088 per violation.
+• Avoid legal and financial risks: Non-compliance with COPPA can result in significant civil penalties up to USD 53,088 per violation (a figure the FTC adjusts annually for inflation).
 Major companies like Google, YouTube, Amazon, Disney, and Microsoft have had multimillion-dollar fines levied against them for COPPA violations.

 • Strengthen brand trust: COPPA compliance demonstrates a commitment to children’s safety and privacy, which contributes to increased engagement, customer loyalty, and trust.